The Best Places to Pick Berries Near Boston

 Distance: 30.5 miles

-Pick Your Own: Strawberries, raspberries, blueberries, gooseberries, currants, cherries, peaches, plums
+Pick Your Own: Strawberries, raspberries, blueberries, cherries, peaches, plums

-In addition to a wide variety of pick-your-own fruits (gooseberries, anyone?), Smolak Farms offers plenty of family-friendly events and activities, from hay rides to duck races.
+In addition to a wide variety of pick-your-own fruits (gooseberries, anyone?), Smolak Farms offers plenty of family-friendly events and activities, from hay rides to outdoor concerts.
 There’s also a bakery, gift shop, and ice cream window.

 Open daily, 9 a.m.-4 p.m.
 315 South Bradford St., North Andover, smolakfarms.com.